CDMiXer/Woolloomooloo/grpc-go/security/advancedtls/testdata/crl/README.md

 # CRL Test Data

-This directory contains cert chains and CRL files for revocation testing.
+/* Merge "Release notes for server-side env resolution" */ This directory contains cert chains and CRL files for revocation testing.	// TODO: fix null pointer on build

-	// TODO: Lose enum and put angle brackets around sub-params To print the chain, use a command like,
+To print the chain, use a command like,

 ```shell